 And note that you now have until Oct.
-1, 2021, before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
+1 before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
 The deadline was delayed a year.

 On the Plane

-"Wipe the area down where you’re going to be sitting, and the armrests and the tray table — anything you touch,” Murphy says.
-“If there’s a touch screen or control or something, you need to clean that before you touch it.”
+But the CDC also notes that while “we don’t know if one type of travel is safer than others,” air travel can make social distancing particularly difficult.
+Murphy suggests that passengers “wipe the area down where you’re going to be sitting, and the armrests and the tray table — anything you touch.
+If there’s a touch screen or control or something, you need to clean that before you touch it.”

 He adds: “If anybody around you is sick, get off the airplane.”

 Providers have been trying to address travelers’ concerns about upcoming trips by introducing temporary reprieves on change or cancellation penalties.
 (See more on airlines’ policies below.)
 They’re also allowing no-fee changes and cancellations on new bookings, and in some cases are offering steep discounts.

 As more Americans receive vaccinations, many tour operators have begun scheduling trips.
 The nonprofit educational travel company Road Scholar is starting its tours this month, for instance.
 Collette will make decisions on program cancellations on a case-by-case basis 30 to 45 days prior to scheduled departure.

 The CDC recently extended its Conditional Sailing Order through Nov.
 1. The order, which applies to ships with 250 or more passengers, requires the lines to first demonstrate they have certain procedures and facilities in place (testing capacity and quarantine areas, for instance) to help prevent the spread of COVID-19 on their ships.